-In For Your Eyes Only, Bond briefly wears a pale yellow short-sleeve shirt made by Frank Foster.
+In For Your Eyes Only, Bond briefly wears a pale yellow lightweight cotton jersey short-sleeve shirt made by Frank Foster.
 Pale yellow is a classic summer colour that looks great in the sun.
-The shirt has a large spread collar, cuffed short sleeves, a darted back, a placket with Foster’s unique stitching closer to the centre and an open breast pocket with mitred corners.
+The shirt has a large spread collar, cuffed short sleeves, a darted back and an open breast pocket with mitred corners.
+The shirt’s placket is stitched close to the centre like on most of Foster’s shirts, but it is also stitched on the edge of the placket since jersey doesn’t keep a crisp crease.
 The buttons are, of course, mother of pearl.
-The shirt’s material is difficult to identify, but it looks like a jersey cotton.

 The stone-coloured, flat-front trousers are made either of cotton or a cotton-linen blend.
+The trousers have a rear pocket on the right and a coin pocket below the waistband on either side, but they have no side pockets.
 Bond’s surcingle belt is off-white with black leather fittings and a brass buckle.
 The off-white fabric has large, length-wise ribs.
 In an off moment for Bond (and especially Roger Moore), his gig line is a failure.
 The placket, belt buckle and fly do not line up and look sloppy, causing his shirt to rumple.

 Real men do indeed wear pink.
 Bond wears a classic pink and white gingham short-sleeve shirt on the beach in Thunderball.
 The shirt has a camp collar and plain front, an open breast pocket, a straight hem with side vents and shoulder pleats at the back.
 If you’re wearing this shirt and someone tells you you’re wearing a picnic table cloth, remind them that the classic picnic table cloth is red, not pink.
 The Jantzen swimming trunks are the same as what Bond wore earlier in the film, but in a mottled pink that looks like linen and worn without a belt.
 Bond also dons a pair of Wayfarer-style sunglasses.

 Bond is introduced to us in Dr. No wearing a midnight blue shawl-collar dinner suit.
-In the From Russia With Love pre-title sequence, Bond (or rather a man wearing a James Bond mask) wears a very similar dinner suit, though it is not the same one as I previously though it was.
-The dinner jacket has a 1-button front, jetted pockets and satin gauntlet cuffs with 4 buttons.
-The collar is narrower and has less belly than the Dr. No dinner suit, giving this dinner suit a more modern look.
-It’s difficult to tell if this one has vents, but probably not.
+In the From Russia With Love pre-title sequence, James Bond (or rather a man wearing a James Bond mask) wears a very similar dinner suit from Anthony Sinclair, though it is not the same one as I previously though it was.
+The dinner jacket has a single-button front, jetted pockets and satin gauntlet cuffs with four buttons.
+The shawl collar is narrower and has less belly than the Dr. No dinner suit, giving this dinner suit a more modern look.
+It’s difficult to tell if this one has vents, but it probably does not.
 The trousers have double forward pleats.
 The pleat-front shirt has mother-of-pearl buttons and double cuffs, and the placket stitching suggests a maker other than Turnbull & Asser.
 The bow-tie is also different.
-Instead of the pointed ends from before, this bow-tie is a narrow standard batwing shape with straight ends.
+Instead of the pointed ends from before, this bow-tie is a narrow batwing shape with straight ends, a very trendy look in the 1960s.
 Bond again wears a white linen handkerchief folded in his breast pocket.

 Roger Moore is all too often accused of wearing leisure suits, but only does this powder blue number from Live and Let Die qualify.
 The jacket alone could easily have been from the 1960s, but wearing it with matching flared trousers turns it into a classic leisure suit.
 The jacket has a front and back yoke, turn-down collar, two button-flap patch pockets and 1-button cuffs.
 The jacket is a little longer than waist-length, and the bottom width can be adjusted with buttoned tabs.
 The flat-front trousers are worn with a surcingle belt.
 The belt is a cream web with brown leather ends and a brass buckle.
 Similar to denim clothing, this leisure suit has rivet buttons and flat-felled seams.